sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Viewing a Contact
 {% endanchor %}

 To view a specific contact profile, find the contact in one of your lists or segments by searching your contact database.
 Then click the contact’s email address.
-You will then be able to view the email, reserved fields that SendGrid provides, and list associations for this contact.
+You will then be able to view the email, engagement data, profile information, custom fields, and list associations for this contact.

 {% info %}
 Searches are case agnostic but must be done using a whole email address that includes an "@" and any TLD like ".com" or ".io".